 "Basecamp is the main player in the task management software [market].
 They do a good job of assigning and tracking tasks in a given project along with providing task management.
 They provide flexible response: website, mobile app or through email replies.
 Basecamp…has a simple website interface and they make it very easy to interact with."

 Teams in need of task project management software for iOS should consider MeisterTask.
 Each user can create as many projects as needed and invite colleagues to collaborate on them.
 Customizable project dashboards let you create project sections based on need.
 And you can get notified when tasks are checked off by using the tool from your preferred device of choice.

 "The best part about Meistertask is how dead simple it is, while still absolutely nailing what it needs to really get right.
 Meistertask makes task management dead simple for me, and keeps the detail out of the way unless I specifically need it."

 So, should you buy Agile or task project management software?
 The answer depends on how your project team works.

-If you're part of a robust project team that follows an Agile methodology, you'll need software to support your team's framework of choice (Scrum, Kanban, etc).
+If you're part of a robust project team that follows an Agile methodology, you'll need software to support your team's framework of choice (Scrum, Kanban, etc.).
 Features like sprint planning and release management will be must-haves in the software tool you choose.
-And integrations with tools will like GitHub will be crucial for collaboration with the engineering team.
+And integrations with tools such as GitHub will be crucial for collaboration with the engineering team.
 In this case, Agile project management software is likely a wise investment.

 But let's say your project team doesn't follow a specific Agile framework and works on projects beyond software development.
 In that case, an Agile project management tool might have more features than you'll use in practice.
 It also might involve a steeper learning curve than a tool that offers fewer features, but excels at what it does have.